 Should I use a kill switch for one-click VPNs?

 Absolutely.
 A kill switch protects you if the tunnel drops, preventing data leakage until the VPN reconnects.
+Vpn add on microsoft edge: how to use VPN extensions in Edge, setup, performance, and best providers 2026

 How do I know if my VPN is protecting me from DNS leaks?

 Run a DNS leak test after connecting to a VPN server.
 If your real DNS shows up, your VPN’s DNS protection isn’t functioning correctly.
-Wireguard vpn edgerouter x

 Can antivirus software interfere with VPNs?